 According to the company’s description, the Rock ‘N Bowl works like a toy-bowl hybrid by filling the bowl with up to four cups of food and having dogs sniff, nudge and shift it to receive the kibble.
 The bowl design builds off your dog’s natural hunt and forage instincts while it stimulates and challenges your dog’s mind.
-Perfect we thought.
+Perfect, we thought.

-Once we received the bowl from PAW5 we started testing.
+Once we received the bowl from PAW5, we started testing.
 The bowl is made in the USA using FDA-Compliant BPA and phthalate-free plastic.
 It breaks down into 3 pieces: the grey lid with pawprint shape, the colored outer bowl with the holes, and a lower rubber-coated piece that removes for the dishwasher, making it easy to clean.
 The size of the bowl we received was 8-inches in diameter with ¾-inch holes in the pawprint indentation.

 We had several clients and staff members try the bowl out on their pets.
 Kibble varied from 1/4 –inch to 1/2- inch in size.
-Dogs were wide-ranging in size, breed and food drive.
+Dogs were wide-ranging in size, breed, and food drive.

-Rock ‘N Bowl is a lot easier to clean than a wobbler type feeder.
+Rock ‘N Bowl is a lot easier to clean than a wobbler-type feeder.
 We were able to take the grey paw indented piece from the bowl.
-Unfortunately we never figured out how to get the bottom portion apart, but the dishwasher still cleaned it beautifully.
+Unfortunately, we never figured out how to get the bottom portion apart, but the dishwasher still cleaned it beautifully.

-As far as a “puzzle” feeder the term might be being a little generous.
-Most of the dogs figured that out in about 2 seconds all they needed to do was pop it over and dump the food out.
-The food falls out very easily so it might be better for a smaller dog that needs less food, or for someone that feeds smaller portions multiple times a day.
+As far as a “puzzle” feeder, the term might be being a little generous.
+Most of the dogs figured that out in about 2 seconds.
+All they needed to do was pop it over and dump the food out.
+The food falls out very easily, so it might be better for a smaller dog that needs less food or for someone that feeds smaller portions multiple times a day.

-Overall comments included the testers didn’t feel the bowl warranted the $30.00 of value since it didn’t provide much mental stimulation for their pets and the food came out and spread on the floor much too freely.
+Overall comments included the testers didn’t feel the bowl warranted the $30.00 of value since it didn’t provide much mental stimulation for their pets, and the food came out and spread on the floor much too freely.

-Acme Canine gives this product 2-paws up for a great concept that may need some tweaking to appeal to a larger audience of dogs.
+Acme Canine gives this product 2-paws up for a great concept that may need tweaking to appeal to a larger audience of dogs.